 Prior to joining Illumina, Weightman worked at Applied Biosystems in a variety of commercial positions including Sales, Marketing, and Product Management.
 Her professional career started at Genesis Research & Development where she set up the high-throughput sequencing facility.

 Weightman graduated from Auckland University with a BSc in Molecular Genetics and a Diploma of Commerce.

-Joydeep Goswami is Chief Strategy and Corporate Development Officer where he is responsible for driving planning, strategic partnerships and acquisitions.
+Joydeep Goswami is Senior Vice President of Corporate Development and Strategic Planning where he responsible for driving planning, strategic partnerships and acquisitions.

 Most recently, he served as the President of Thermo Fisher Scientific’s Clinical Next-Generation Sequencing (NGS) and Oncology business unit, where he oversaw efforts that drove the adoption of NGS in clinical oncology, research and reproductive health.
 Goswami has held senior leadership roles across the pharma/biotech, diagnostics and research tool continuum, previously serving at companies such as Life Technologies and Invitrogen, in addition to Thermo Fisher Scientific.
 He has led teams across various functions, including sales, marketing, R&D and other support functions.
 Mr. Goswami served as President, Asia Pacific and Japan while at Thermo Fisher Scientific and created the Stem Cells and Regenerative Medicine Business Unit at Invitrogen.
 Additionally, he spent five years at McKinsey, where he specialized in strategy for pharmaceutical, medical technology and technology companies.

 Mr. Goswami holds his MS, PhD in Chemical Engineering, an MBA from MIT and a Bachelor’s degree in Chemical Engineering from the Indian Institute of Technology.